Who Rules the Land of Denial?: Critical reviews

 Kevin P. Sullivan of Entertainment Weekly gave the episode a "B+" grade wrote, "It was pretty much everything that we could want from an episode of Fargo, which is a great thing from a season that has been missing the energy of previous installments."
 Brian Tallerico of Vulture gave the episode a 4 star rating out of 5 and wrote, "No other show on television blends influences quite like Fargo."
 Nick Harley of Den of Geek gave the episode a 4 star rating out of 5 wrote, "After last week's light offering, this week felt substantial and sets the season up well for its final two episodes.
 I especially liked this week's Coen homages. [...]
 It will be interesting to see if Fargo will veer into courtroom drama territory or if Varga will dispatch of Emmit before he gets them both in trouble.
 Also, Nikki is still out there plotting her revenge; will she be able to get to Emmit if he's in a holding cell?
 I just hope my poor guy Sy wakes up."

 Scott Tobias of The New York Times wrote, "Human pettiness and greed result in serious collateral damage."
 Caralynn Lippo of TV Fanatic gave the episode a perfect 5 star rating out of 5 and wrote, "Atmospheric and impeccably directed, I think it's safe to say that 'Who Rules the Land of Denial?' was one of my favorite installments of the season – and perhaps of the series as a whole."
-Kyle Fowle of Paste gave the episode a 8.8 rating out of 10 and wrote, "I mention this season's troubles because 'Who Rules the Land of Denial?' is by far its most compelling and ambitious episode."
+Kyle Fowle of Paste gave the episode an 8.8 rating out of 10 and wrote, "I mention this season's troubles because 'Who Rules the Land of Denial?' is by far its most compelling and ambitious episode."